 - The juvenile courts are authorized to terminate parental rights voluntarily (relinquishment) under chapter 26.33 RCW.
 Social workers must use the forms provided by the Office of Attorney General or county prosecutor, as applicable, relating to relinquishment of parental rights.
 In order to achieve legal sufficiency it is important to use the most recently revised forms whenever handling a voluntary relinquishment.
 If out-of-date forms are used rather than the most recent form, the relinquishment may not be legally binding.

 - Petitions for voluntary termination of parental rights may be initiated for either an unborn or born child.
 The hearing on the petitions for relinquishment or termination cannot occur until at least 48 hours after the birth of the child or the parent's signing the consent to adoption, whichever is later.
-See section 43068 below for requirements regarding Indian children.
+Follow the Indian Child Welfare Voluntary Relinquishment policy for children who are or may be Indian children.

 - In considering a petition for termination of parental rights based on a voluntary consent to adoption by a parent, the judge will review whether the consent was genuinely voluntary and whether the termination of parental rights is in the best interest of the child.